aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 1. Select the _root_ stack (it is the one without nested tag associated).
 1. Select _replace current template_.
 1. Upload the new template file.
-1. Follow the wizard, Acknowledge IAM capabilities and click on _Update stack_.
+1. Follow the wizard, acknowledge IAM capabilities and click on _Update stack_.

 ## Making changes to nested stacks

-It's possible to change the template of a nested stack.
+It's possible to change components of a nested stack.
 For example, you may edit the properties of a resource in a stack, or add a resource.
 First, make the updates to the required stacks.
 Then upload the changed nested templates to S3.
 Finally, redeploy the parent stack to update the entire nested stack

 ## Conclusion